unkn0wn107/Born2beRoot/README.md

 ## 2. Create and launch VM
 - `./create.sh`
 - Launch vncviewer in another terminal, i use tigervnc-viewer
-- Select Install and press enter
+- Select "Install" and press enter
 - Wait for full install to proceed
-- The install vm should stop if no error occured
+- The install vm should ask to restart if no error occured
+- Poweroff with ctrl+c on "create" terminal, installed system should launch
 - Launch again vmcviewer, default crypt pass is Unkn0wn107
 - Stop vncviewer